-Vincent has taught Digital Photography for the Summer Academy for four years.
-Giordano is a graduate of SUNY New Paltz (BFA) and SUNY Brockport (MFA).
+Vincent has taught Digital Photography for the Summer Academy for five years.
+Giordano is a graduate of SUNY New Paltz (BFA) and SUNY Brockport (MFA) in photography.
 He exhibits his photography extensively in New York State.
-Vincent has taught at Visual Studies Workshop in Rochester, New York, and at St. Rose College where he taught Intermediate Photo and is the Darkroom/Digital Photography Technician.
+Vincent has taught at Visual Studies Workshop in Rochester, New York, and at The St. Rose College where he taught Intermediate Photo for 4 years.
+He is also the Darkroom/Digital Photography Technician at St Rose.
 Vincent owns his own Photography company (Trinacria Photo) based in Schenectady and has worked as a professional photographer for over 18 years.
-This is his fourth summer with the Summer Academy.
+This is his sixth summer with the Summer Academy.

 Position: Song Architecture & Construction

 Joe Hetko worked as a freelance musician and private music teacher for more than 25 years.
 He has played a wide variety of music ranging from rock to chamber music, and has played in many musical theater pit orchestras.
 He is currently playing the guitar with Duo Dolce, and bass guitar with the Jim Sande Ensemble.
 He has written music for various bands and composed music for John Koethen’s Heldeberg Marionettes.
 Joe has been teaching music at The Doane Stuart School for the past nine years.

 Deborah Killips has been an art teacher for more than 25 years teaching students ages 4 to 104.
 She is presently at the Shenendehowa School District where she is teaching grades 1 – 5.
 She has also taught animation, graphic design and video game design at the high school and college levels.
 Her freelance career is airbrushing motorcycles and helmets.
 Deborah has a bachelor’s degree from The College St. Rose and a master’s degree from Sage College of Education.
 She is excited to be returning to the summer academy for a second summer.